Pečky: Sights

 The early Cubist building of the Evangelical Church of Master Jan Hus was completed in 1915 and is among the most important monuments in the town.
-The second important monument is the neo-Romanesque Catholic Church of Saint Wenceslaus, consecrated in 1913.
+The second important monument is the Church of Saint Wenceslaus.
+It is a neo-Romanesque Catholic church, consecrated in 1913.
 It has unique Art Nouveau decoration.

 The town hall was built in the Art Nouveau style in 1901.